 There is a SOLUTION

-Eyes can get sun Damage too so wear sunglasses with UW protection.
-Look for a UV 400 label or sunglasses that offer 100% UV protection.
-Wear them not only in the sun but snow as well.
-The bright snow reflects in your eyes causing damage.
-Think of it as “light damage not sun damage.”
+Eyes can suffer sun damage too, so make sure to wear sunglasses with UV protection.
+Look for a UV 400 label or ones that offer 100% UV protection.
+Wear them not just in the sun but also in the snow, as the bright snow reflects light into your eyes, causing harm.
+Think of it as “light damage,” not just “sun damage.”

 Be careful in tanning beds

-Apply a face SPF lotion of 15 or higher on your face and neck before applying makeup.
-And buy a generic one of your choice for any part of your body exposed to sun, day light or indoor light.
-Sun screens can get oily so that’s why I recommend using separate ones for face&neck or the rest of the body.
+Use a facial SPF lotion with an SPF of 15 or higher on your face and neck before applying makeup.
+Choose a generic sunscreen for any other areas exposed to sunlight, daylight, or indoor light.
+Since sunscreens can be oily, it’s best to use separate products for your face and neck versus the rest of your body.

 On a lighter note

-Hey we put oil on a chicken before it goes into the oven so it doesn’t burn, so the least we can do is put sun screen on ourselves and of course our children.
-I really hope this article gave you some useful info.
-If you have some scary sun burn stories write them in the comment section below to help someone make a wiser choice.
+We put oil on a chicken before roasting it to keep it from burning, so the least we can do is apply sunscreen to protect ourselves and our kids.
+Hopefully, this article provided you with some useful information.
+If you have any frightening sunburn stories, share them in the comments to help others make smarter choices.